 There will be four New Student Organization Information Sessions during each recognition cycle.
 There will be two cycles during the Fall Semester and one during the Spring.
 Individuals interested in starting a new student organization will be required to attend one of these sessions in order to progress through the recognition process.

-On MU Engage is a form titled New Student Organization Application.
+On the Organization Resource Group’s MU Engage is a form titled New Student Organization Application.
 This application will be open for two weeks during each recognition period.
 When the application opens, you will submit the form, attaching all necessary documentation and materials.
 This form must then be approved by the prospective organization’s advisor by the application deadline.

-Your materials will be presented to SOGA, a standing committee on campus, by the ORG Vice-Chair of Administration.
-SOGA will look to ensure that a prospective organization does not too heavily overlap with other organizations, that there isn’t a large amount of risk associated with the organization, and that the group’s proposed constitution meets University standards.
-SOGA will then make a recommendation to the Vice Chancellor for Student Affairs.
+Your materials will be presented to the Student Affairs Committee, a standing committee on campus, by the ORG Vice-Chair of Administration.
+The Student Affairs Committee will look to ensure that a prospective organization does not too heavily overlap with other organizations, that there isn’t a large amount of risk associated with the organization, and that the group’s proposed constitution meets University standards.
+The Student Affairs Committee will then make a recommendation to the Dean of Students.

-If you are approved by SOGA and the Vice Chancellor for Student Affairs, you will work with the ORG Office to set up an Engage portal and begin work on your annual training requirements.
+If you are approved by the Student Affairs Committee and the Dean of Students, you will work with the ORG Office to set up an Engage portal and begin work on your annual training requirements.
 These include annual administrative training (finance training as well, if your organization will seek ORG funds), and annual registration requests completed on Engage.
-If you are denied by SOGA, you will be contacted by the ORG Vice-Chair of Administration.
+If you are denied by the Student Affairs Committee, you will be contacted by the ORG Vice-Chair of Administration.

 Applications open at 8 a.m. on the first date and close at 5 p.m. on the last date.